Nicholasleo/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/index.md

 ### LocalDb

 All the major database systems have some form of "Developer Edition" for local testing.
-SQL Server also also has a feature called [LocalDb](/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15).
+SQL Server also has a feature called [LocalDb](/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15).
 The primary advantage of LocalDb is that it spins up the database instance on demand.
 This avoids having a database service running on your machine even when you're not running tests.